-The high-frequency phone survey on the socio-economic impacts of COVID-19 in Kenya is implemented by the World Bank, in collaboration with the Kenyan National Bureau of Statistics (KNBS) and the United Nations High Commissioner for Refugees (UNHCR) as well as the University of California, Berkeley.
+The high-frequency phone survey on the socio-economic impacts of shocks, includingCOVID-19, droughts, and inflation, in Kenya is implemented by the World Bank, in collaboration with the Kenyan National Bureau of Statistics (KNBS) and the United Nations High Commissioner for Refugees (UNHCR) as well as the University of California, Berkeley.

-The questionnaire covers a range of topics including knowledge of COVID-19 and mitigation measures, changes in behavior in response to the COVID-19 pandemic, employment, income, food security, access to educational activities and health services, subjective well-being, perceptions of the government’s response, and coping strategies.
+The questionnaire covers a range of topics including experiences of shocks, knowledge of COVID-19 and mitigation measures, changes in behavior in response to the COVID-19 pandemic, employment, income, food security, access to educational activities and health services, subjective well-being, perceptions of the government’s response, and coping strategies.

-Data collection started in May 2020 and households were called repeatedly since then, to track the impact of the pandemic over time.
-Households were called every two months, for five survey rounds, in the first year of data collection and every four months thereafter.
-The subgroup of households interviewed in each week is representative of the surveyed population, allowing the analysis of trends as in the above dashboard.
+Data collection started in May 2020 and households were called repeatedly since then, to track the impact of shocks over time.
+Households were called every two to four months.
+For waves 1 to 7, the subgroup of households interviewed in each week is representative of the surveyed population, allowing the analysis of trends as in the above dashboard.